ianyian/readmyobject/IOS_APP_README.md

-# Poker Chip Detector - iOS App
+# my1314 - iOS App

-A native iOS application that uses custom YOLOv8 machine learning model to detect and count poker chips by color in real-time.
+An educational iOS application that uses custom YOLOv8 machine learning model to demonstrate AI object detection and counting in real-time.

+**Educational Purpose:** This app is designed for learning and exploring YOLOv8 COCO object detection technology.

 ## 🎯 Features